lablup/backend.ai-kernels/README.md

 ## Supporting modes

-Here we list the latest versions of our supported kernel iamges.
+Here we list the latest versions of our supported kernel images.
 "\*" in the Query mode column means that it supports preservation of global contexts across different query runs.

 | Language      | Image Name              | Version | Batch | Query | Input Hook | TTY | Runtime Impl. |